mvsde/website/content/blog/2022-04-17-my-german-pronouns.md

 ---

 ::: Note
+I no longer use _dey/denen_{lang=de translate=no} in German.
+Head on over to the blog post [revisiting my German pronouns](2025-07-05-revisiting-my-german-pronouns.md) for the latest update.
+:::

 I prefer the English pronouns _they/them_{lang=en translate=no} to also be used in German.
 But read on if you don’t feel comfortable using English words in German sentences.
-:::

 You may remember me complaining about the [missing neutral pronoun in German](2021-07-11-missing-neutral-pronoun-german.md).
 Well, unfortunately it’s still missing, and I don’t want to wait for an “official” one any longer.
 So, I finally decided on a neo-pronoun: